sahradordete/sahradordete/README.md

 ### Hi there, it's me Sahra 👋

 - 👯 I’m looking for my first opportunity in Tech.
-- 🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 I’m currently a Software Engineering Student at the University of Greater Manchester.

 <div align="center">
   <a href="https://github.com/sahradordete">